JDoYo/saveyourself/<SaveYourself>_SRS.md

 REQ-18: The application must compare all of the player's scores.

+**4.5**** Pause Gameplay**

+_&lt;Don&#39;t really say &quot;System Feature 1.&quot; State the feature name in just a few words.&gt;_

+4.5.1        Description and Priority

+_&lt;Provide a short description of the feature and indicate whether it is of High, Medium, or Low priority.
+You could also include specific priority component ratings, such as benefit, penalty, cost, and risk (each rated on a relative scale from a low of 1 to a high of 9).&gt;_
+The application must pause gameplay upon player’s request.

+Priority Level: Low

+4.5.2        Stimulus/Response Sequences

+_&lt;List the sequences of user actions and system responses that stimulate the behavior defined for this feature.
+These will correspond to the dialog elements associated with use cases.&gt;_

+- User clicks the Play button
+- The game starts.
+- User clicks the pause button.
+- The game stops.
+- User clicks the resume button.
+- Game resumes.

+4.5.3        Functional Requirements

+_&lt;Itemize the detailed functional requirements associated with this feature.
+These are the software capabilities that must be present in order for the user to carry out the services provided by the feature, or to execute the use case.
+Include how the product should respond to anticipated error conditions or invalid inputs.
+Requirements should be concise, complete, unambiguous, verifiable, and necessary.
+Use &quot;TBD&quot; as a placeholder to indicate when necessary information is not yet available.&gt;_

+_&lt;Each requirement should be uniquely identified with a sequence number or a meaningful tag of some kind.&gt;_

+REQ-19: The application must have a Pause button so the User can pause the game.

+REQ-20: The application must start the game when the User clicks the resume button.

     **4.2**** System Feature 2 (and so on)**
    **5.**** Other Nonfunctional Requirements**
     **5.1**** Performance Requirements**